.Maintaining a nutritious diet.

 You will have to abstain from bending improperly or lifting heavy objects for a minimum of two weeks up to three weeks after the surgery as it bears the risks of opening the wound.

-The results following the surgery are mostly permanent except in cases with excessive weight gain or subsequent pregnancy.
+The results following the surgery are mostly permanent, except in cases with excessive weight gain or subsequent pregnancy.
 The outcome of the procedure will be visible once recovery is complete.
 However, this can take anywhere from three months to a year.

-Benefits of Diastasis Recti surgery
+Benefits of Diastasis Recti Surgery

 Benefits of the surgery can include: